 Here's the lead vocal with UAD:

-After hearing the difference UAD plug-ins made in the mixing stage, Audio Networks’ mastering engineer, Christopher Brooke, purchased a UAD-2 Quad card, and used the plug-ins to master the album!
+After hearing the difference that UAD plug-ins made in the mixing stage, Audio Networks’ mastering engineer, Christopher Brooke, purchased a UAD-2 card and used the plug-ins to master the album!

 — Steve Levine

 Learn how Tycho and producer Count Eldridge find space for vocals in dense, glowing soundscapes using UAD plug-ins on Tycho's album, Weather.